joedaws/lofi-eldritch-cosmos/README.md

-# lofi eldritch beings to study with
+# Lofi Eldritch beings to study with

+Simulation of a cosmos of eldritch beings trying to learn cooperaiton and social organization.